 The IVR on completion of its call script processes transactions via Payment Express' PxPost interface.
 As such it is possible to customise the PxPost

 IVR transactions take place on the Payment Express' system; therefore the need arises to have mechanisms that will allow the Merchants system to become aware of transactions that have been processed.
 There are various options available to achieve this.

 A user account to log into the Payment Express system to view transactions is made available by default for all Payment Express customers.
 Reports may also be generated and obtained through this interface.

 A Report that contains transactions processed on a merchant account may be generated and sent on a periodic basis (usually daily).
 The method of delivery is optional between sFTP and email.
 Please contact one of our Sales representatives (firstname.lastname@example.org) for more information.

-A real-time soap request may be generated with the transaction details and sent to a web server hosted by the merchant.
+A real-time notification request may be generated with the transaction details and sent to a web server hosted by the merchant.
 This option allows a merchant to update their system in real time with transaction outcomes.
-It requires the merchant to develop a SOAP web server that conforms to a specification provided by Payment Express in the WSDL below.
+The FPRN can be sent as HTTP POST with transaction details.
+Please let the DevSupport team know the requirements for FPRN.

 The IVR can accept / allow the cardholder to input buttons over the top of the audio files.
 However, only the last audio file in a prompt (that contains a sequence of audio files) may be skipped by user input.